-Love Bombed by Spammy Backlinks: An SEO Survival Tale of how we reduced a high toxic backlinks score from 78 to 3
+Love Bombed by Spammy Backlinks!
+An SEO Survival Tale of how I reduced a Semrush high toxic backlinks score from 78 to 3

 Let me tell y’all a lil’ tale of digital despair—one fraught with toxic relationships, messy breakups, restraining orders (aka disavows), and… the ultimate redemption.
 (Also known as: cleaning up a backlink profile.)